ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 An Attestation Keys triple relates one or more cryptographic keys to an Attesting Environment.
 The attest key triple subject is an Attesting Environment whose object is one or more cryptographic keys.
-Environment whose object is a cryptographic key.
 The predicate asserts that the Attesting Environment integrity protects Evidence using at least one of the keys.

 Depending on which `$crypto-key-type-choice` form is supplied, the Verifier may need to take different steps to locate or verify the key.